COVID-19 ALERT: The ATM Cave reopened for visitation on August 3rd, 2020. The Belize International Airport opened on October 1st. Please visit our

 Is it an easy tour?

 Guests are equipped with headlamps, and reaching the deepest layers of the spiritual cave means venturing through five hundred meters of water.
 If you can't swim, life jackets are provided.
-The tours is perfectly suitable for swimmers and non-swimmers alike.
+There are only one or two areas where swimming is necessary, including at the very entrance of the cave.
+The tour is perfectly suitable for swimmers and non-swimmers alike.

 The ceremonial chamber where most of the sacrifices were performed and the Crystal Maiden was discovered is the most humbling landmark within the caves, but it's not the only one.
 The first notable human-occupied chamber that visitors experience is what archaeologists have dubbed "The Cathedral".
 While the dark rituals were performed another three hours deeper into the cave, the Cathedral served as something of a waiting area.
 The urns and stoneware were practical in purpose, used by the shamans in preparation for the human sacrifices that would take place later.